JovialKnoll/monsters/README.txt

 CHIKKAI!
 Tiny Kaijus

-Files:
+Files and Folders:
   chikkai.exe
     - game executable - run this!
-  assets
-    - various assets the game needs to run config.ini
+  config.ini
     - will be created automatically
-    - you can edit game configuration here saves
+    - you can edit game configuration here assets
+    - various assets the game needs to run saves
     - will be created automatically
     - your save files are stored here